wlillisdev/hangman/README.md

 -  ## Python Libraries
     - random
-      - The random library was imported to generate a random word from the word.py file, each new game has a different random word.
+      - The random library was imported to select a random word from the word.py file, each new game has a different random word.
     - os
-      - The os library was imported to create a function to use the os.system to clear the terminal screen.
+      - The os library was imported to use the os.sytsem function to clear the terminal screen.
     - sys
-      - The sys library was imported to create a function that allows the user to exit the game.
+      - The sys library was imported to use its exit function that allows the user to exit the game.
     - time
       - The time() function returns the number of seconds passed since epoch and was used to make the type write effect function.
     - string